 World Down Syndrome Day

-World Down Syndrome Day (WDSD) is celebrated annually on the 21 March.
-It is a global awareness day which has been officially observed by the United Nations since 2012.
+World Down Syndrome Day (WDSD) is celebrated annually on the 21st of March and is a global awareness day that has been officially observed by the United Nations since 2012.

 Here are some ideas to get you started:

-Share your photos, videos and events with us at @DownSyndromeIreland on Facebook, Twitter, Instagram and LinkedIn.
+Please share your photos and videos with us at @DownSyndromeIreland on Facebook, Twitter, Instagram, LinkedIn and TikTok.
 Use the DSI hashtag and the official WDSD hashtags in your social media posts to help spread awareness this World Down Syndrome Day with DSI – #LotsOfSocks4DSI #WorldDownSyndromeDay #WithUsNotForUs #WDSD2023 #ShareTheJourney.

 Please ensure that you respect privacy when sharing photos, especially photos with minors.
 We advise you to follow your school or groups Data Protection policies prior to sharing on social media.